protocol/research-grants/RFPs/rfp-7-MLDHT.md

 #### Application Instructions

 To submit a proposal, please visit [this link](https://protocollabs.smapply.io/prog/rfp-7/).
-Note that this is a text-box submission form, and PDF attachment is not possible.
+Note that this is a text-box submission process, and PDF attachment is not possible.

 The application consists of three forms in the left sidebar.
-You will need to complete each form individually, after which you will be able to press the submit button for that form and proceed to the next.
-Individual instructions are givcen for each form.
+You will need to complete each individually, after which you will need to press the submit button and proceed to the next.
+Individual instructions are given for each form.

 You may allow additional individuals access to the form by using the collaborators feature in the left sidebar.
 The original form creator will, however, remain the point of contact throughout the application and evaluation process.